WARNING: Your LinkedIn® Profile Settings Are All Wrong!

-The default options for LinkedIn profile settings and privacy settings are often not optimal for most people.
+LinkedIn®’s default profile and privacy settings are not optimal for most people.
 In fact, if you’re in sales, they could be hurting you.
-Your settings affect the way your audience views you and the ability for them to easily connect with you, as well as your ability to see who is viewing your profile.
-If set incorrectly, they may be hurting your overall business development efforts.
+Your settings affect the way others see you on LinkedIn® and could inhibit their ability to easily connect with you, as well as limit your ability to see who has viewed your profile.
+If set incorrectly, they may be damaging your overall business development efforts.

-Your public profile appears in searches on Google, Yahoo!, Bing, etc., as well as on other third-party applications and platforms.
+Your public profile appears in searches on Google, Yahoo!, Bing, and other search engines, as well as on other third-party applications and platforms.
 Your profile can show up based on searches for your name, company, or the keywords and phrases used throughout your profile.
 When someone who is not currently in your network clicks through, these settings control what information from your profile they see.

 The debate on whether or not you should allow your connections to view your 1st degree connections (your 2nd degree relationships will only be able to see the connections you share) is ongoing, especially among financial and legal professionals.

-But if you’re in business development and plan on using LinkedIn to ask for targeted introductions, I strongly recommend that you make your settings open to increase your visibility, especially if you plan to use LinkedIn for Networking, open settings is a must.
-To do so, choose Your Connections from the drop-down instead of ‘Only You.’Maximize your reach by allowing anyone to see the information on your #LinkedIn profile.
+But if you’re in business development and plan on using LinkedIn® to ask for targeted introductions, I strongly recommend that you make your settings open to increase your visibility, especially if you plan to use LinkedIn® for networking.
+To do so, choose ‘Your Connections’ from the drop-down instead of ‘Only You.’Maximize your reach by allowing anyone to see the information on your #LinkedIn profile.
 Your public profile appears in search engines, so show off your well-branded, resource-driven profile! @LinkedInExpert #Sales #BestAdvice #SocialSellingClick To Tweet

-4. Profile Viewing Options – Of all the LinkedIn profile settings, this may be the most important one for business development professionals.
+Of all the LinkedIn® profile settings, the profile viewing options may be the most important one for business development professionals.
 When you visit someone’s profile, this setting will determine what they see in their ‘Who Viewed Your Profile’ section.

-There are 3 choices for this setting:
+There are three choices available:

-- Your name, headline, location, and industry will be seen.
+- Your name, headline, location, and industry.

 - Private profile with a characterization like company name or school, but not your name.